-Do you like the idea of running an electric car day-to-day, but you still need the option of long-distance petrol or diesel power on an occasional basis?
+Like the idea of running an electric car day-to-day, but still need the back-up of petrol or diesel power for the occasional long journey?
 Then one of the best plug-in hybrid cars could be just the job for you.

 The best plug-in hybrids (PHEVs) allow you to travel around on electric-only power for shorter journeys, but have a combustion engine in reserve for when you need to go further.

-Hybrid cars fall into two main camps: 'self-charging' hybrids and 'plug-in hybrids' (there are also 'mild' hybrids, but there's some disagreement over whether these are hybrids at all).
-The best 'self-charging' hybrid cars will only go into EV mode for very short distances but don't need to be plugged in to deliver fuel savings, while the best plug-in hybrids offer more electric range but, as the name suggests, work best when you can plug-in regularly.
+Hybrid cars fall into two main camps: 'self-charging hybrids' and 'plug-in hybrids' (there are also 'mild' hybrids, but these have so little electrical assistance that it's debatable whether these are actually hybrids at all).
+The best 'self-charging' hybrid cars will only go into EV mode for very short distances but don't need to be plugged in to deliver fuel savings, while the best plug-in hybrids offer much more electric-only range - anywhere between 30 miles and 90 miles depending on the model - but, as the name suggests, only give that sort of return if you're able to you plug-in and charge regularly.

 We've selected the best plug-in hybrids from a variety of price points and bodystyles.
-Many will also be relatively efficient even with a depleted battery, while they still have big enough boots for most people's needs.
-And why not see what deals can be found on heycar on new or used plug-in hybrids to save you money?
+Why not see what deals can be found on heycar on new or used plug-in hybrids to save you money?

 If you're ready to buy we've got over 10,000 Used Hybrid Cars for Sale, while if you want more choice, we have over 70,000 Used Cars for Sale.
 If you're looking to finance a new car, check out our guide to the Best PCP Car Deals.